jwu02/com3504_bird_watching/README.md

   Date and time, the identification, a description made by author, the sighting image, A description and a link from DBPedia.
 Finally, A chat system in the bottom.
 - In the detail page, user can update the identification by click `Change Identification`.
-- When system go online again, will merge the sighting made in offline to the database, user can see them in homepage too
+- When system go online again, can merge the sighting made in offline to the database by click button `click to sync offline data`, user can see them in homepage too.